+This site is privately owned and is not associated with the government.
+It contains information to help you in your Food Stamps application process.
 The Montana SNAP food benefits program, interchangeably referred to as the food stamps program, issues benefits to eligible applicants through Electronic Benefit Transfer (EBT) cards so they can purchase approved food items to feed themselves and their families.
 Since food benefits can only be used to purchase specific items approved by the SNAP program, it is important for beneficiaries to know which items can be purchased with an EBT card and which do not qualify for purchase with benefits.
 SNAP benefits program applicants may also wonder when they will be receiving their benefits after their applications have been reviewed and approved by Human and Health Services representatives.
 Learning about the factors that affect the allotment of benefits for food stamps program in MT can also be useful for beneficiaries attempting to calculate their potential monthly SNAP payments.
 To learn more about using the benefit card food stamp correctly, the items approved for purchase and how benefits are calculated for approved applicants, review the following information.

 Food Items You Can Purchase With SNAP in Montana

 Montana SNAP program benefits are awarded to low-income families who need assistance providing healthy and nutritious food for their households.
 When SNAP benefits are given to an approved applicant, he or she is encouraged to purchase nutrient-dense foods to keep all family members healthy and thriving.
 The food stamp benefits can only be used to purchase approved food items that are meant to meet those healthy guidelines, including:

 - Cereals, breads and grains

 - Meats, such as beef, poultry and fish

 - Fruits and vegetables